 YEAR EXPENSES

+ILAK LAFLINGLO

 1 \$ 64

-3 \$ 418
+3 \$ 568

-5 \$ 796
+5 \$1,099

-10 \$1,859
+10 \$2,553

 The Fund will pay transaction costs, such as commissions, when it purchases and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover will cause the Fund to incur additional transaction costs and may result in higher taxes when Fund Shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, may affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 39% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 47% of the average value of its portfolio.

 The Fund will normally invest at least 80% of its total assets in securities that comprise the Fund's benchmark index.
 The LatAm Small-Cap Index is comprised of securities of Latin American small-capitalization companies.
-A company is considered to be a Latin American company if it is incorporated in Latin America or generates at least 50% of its revenues (or, in certain circumstances, has at least 50% of its assets) in Latin America.
+A company is generally considered to be a Latin American company if it is incorporated in Latin America or is incorporated outside of Latin America but generates at least 50% of its revenues (or, in certain circumstances, has at least 50% of its assets) in Latin America.
 The Latin America region covers the following countries: Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Uruguay and Venezuela.
-As of December 31, 2012, the LatAm Small-Cap Index included 144 securities of companies with a market capitalization range of between approximately \$107 million and
+As of December 31, 2013, the LatAm Small-Cap Index included 163 securities of companies with a market capitalization range of between approximately \$32 million and \$3.7 billion and a weighted average market capitalization of \$1.2 billion.
+These amounts are subject to change.
+This 80% investment policy is non-fundamental and may be changed without shareholder approval upon 60 days' prior written notice to shareholders.